 August 2000: DeVos Center University Clubroom dedicated.
 Clubroom fully furnished with luxurious furniture, artworks, and a massive traditional bar from the former Amway Grand Plaza Lumber Barons Bar; an amazing gift from Richard M. DeVos.

 Fall 2003 - Fall 2006: GVSU converts to class-c liquor license and dissolves the Club management fee responsibility; Clubhouse Management Agreement revised.
 Bylaws amended to delete associate member class.
 Dues increased to $52 per family.
 Hospitality and Tourism Management class students cook, manage and host the 2006 annual meeting.
 Membership is 194 at end of this period.

 Winter 2007 - Fall 2009: Goals for this period are to increase both membership and attendance at all events.
 A plan for a membership drive is paramount.
 An Amendment to the Clubhouse Lease Agreement relieves Club from the balance of Agency Fund debt in exchange for releasing GVSU from clubhouse social space obligation.
 Membership is 160 at end of this period.

 The Club's current goals are to increase membership and events attendance, and to maintain financial stability.

 Winter 2010 - Fall 2011: Hospitality and Tourism Management class students cook, manage and host the 2010 annual meeting.
 Website is updated, and members are encouraged to visit often to stay connected.
 Board elections are conducted online.
 Membership is 229 at the end of this period.

-Winter 2011 - Fall 2012: Reciprocity benefits with the University Club of Grand Rapids are featured with network night partnered events.
+Winter 2011 - Fall 2012: Reciprocal benefits with University Club of Grand Rapids are featured at network-night partnered events.
 New Club and anniversary logos are introduced.
 New membership cards and member numbers are issued.
 Membership is 184.